SwiftAkira/AnyIdea-/README.md

-# AnyIdea? - Activity Suggestion App �
+# AnyIdea? - Activity Suggestion Web App 🌐

+A simple and intuitive web application that helps you figure out what to do when you're at home and bored, based on your budget, available time, and preferences.nyIdea? - Activity Suggestion App �

 A simple and intuitive app that helps you figure out what to do when you're at home and bored, based on your budget, available time, and preferences.